Treating your pain during labor and delivery

 - Pain relief begins 10-20 minutes after the injection is given.

-- Most women are still aware of contractions, but the contractions are not painful.
+- Most people are still aware of contractions, but the contractions are not painful.

-- Mothers are given a button to self-administer more epidural pain medication if extra pain relief is needed.
+- Patients are given a button to self-administer more epidural pain medication if extra pain relief is needed.

 - This approach relieves pain almost immediately and lasts just one to two hours.